 Says, ‘Wyatt took advantage of an important safety net’

-LITTLE ROCK – Arkansas Attorney General Leslie Rutledge today announced the conviction of a Pocahontas woman for Medicaid fraud.
-Shirley Diane Contreras pleaded guilty in Pulaski County Circuit Court and was sentenced to three years of probation and was ordered to pay $5,514.04 in restitution and $2,500.00 in fines plus court costs.
-Contreras paid $3,000 in restitution to the Arkansas Medicaid Program Trust Fund today and will pay the remaining balance at a rate of $418 per month until paid in full.
+LITTLE ROCK – Arkansas Attorney General Leslie Rutledge today announced the conviction of a Little Rock woman for theft.
+Jene Wyatt pleaded guilty in Pulaski County District Court and has paid $1,438.56 in restitution to the Arkansas Medicaid Program Trust Fund.
+Wyatt will pay the same amount in fines to the General Fund of the State of Arkansas.

-The case was prosecuted in coordination with the 6th Judicial District Prosecuting Attorney Larry Jegley.
+This cases was referred to the MFCU by the Medicaid Inspector General and was prosecuted in cooperation with the Office of the 6th Judicial District Prosecuting Attorney Larry Jegley.

 To report Medicaid fraud or abuse or neglect in residential care facilities, complete the online form at ArkansasAG.gov, call the Attorney General’s Medicaid fraud hotline at (866) 810-0016 or email email@example.com.

-Rutledge Announces Arrest of Benton Woman for Medicaid FraudThu, Sep 7, 2017
+Rutledge Announces Arrest of Helena-West Helena Man for Medicaid FraudFri, Nov 3, 2017

-LITTLE ROCK – Arkansas Attorney General Leslie Rutledge today announced the arrest of a Saline County woman.
+LITTLE ROCK – Arkansas Attorney General Leslie Rutledge today announced the arrest of a Phillips County man.